engage-so/engage-so.github.io/_docs/integrations/stripe.md

 - `invoice_url` - A URL to view (and pay) for invoice if finalised.
 Available in invoice payment events.
 - `invoice_pdf` - A link to download PDF of the invoice if finalised.
 Available in invoice payment events.
 - `invoice_lines` - An array of invoice lines.
 Each item will have, `description` , `quantity`, `amount` and `currency`.
 Available in invoice payment events.
 - `total` - Total amount on invoice, including tax.
-Available in invoice payment events.
+Available in invoice payment and checkout session expired events.
 - `subtotal` - Total amount on invoice before tax is applied.
-Available in invoice payment events.
+Available in invoice payment and checkout session expired events.
 - `amount_paid` - Amount paid on the invoice.
 Available in invoice payment events.
 - `amount_due` - Amount due to be paid on invoice.
 Note that this may be less than `total` as there may be credit on the customer profile.
 - `amount` - Payment amount for one-time payments.
 Available in charge events.